oauth-wg/oauth-selective-disclosure-jwt/README.md

 Written in markdown for the [mmark processor](https://github.com/mmarkdown/mmark).

+This is a GitHub repository for a draft specification in [IETF OAuth WG](https://datatracker.ietf.org/doc/draft-fett-oauth-selective-disclosure-jwt/)

+For a latest version of an htmlized draft, please see https://datatracker.ietf.org/doc/html/draft-fett-selective-disclosure-jwt

 ## Updating Examples

 All examples in the document are created from [actual running code](demo/simple.py).
 To run this code, install jwcrypto library, e.g., like so: